spine-tools/Spine-Toolbox/docs/source/examples/first_relationship.rst

 We have added quite a bit of new items to the data.
 Now is as good time as any to commit the changes.
+Check out :ref:`Committing Changes` if you are unsure how to proceed.

 Next Steps
 ==========